YinJC/uk-tex-faq/FAQ-uselmfonts.md

----
-layout: page
-title: Using the Latin Modern fonts
+# Using the Latin Modern fonts
----

 The [`lm`](http://ctan.org/pkg/lm) fonts are an exciting addition to the armoury of the (La)TeX user: high quality outlines of fonts that